hibernate/query-validator/README.md

 It also creates a far jar `query-validator-2.0-SNAPSHOT-all.jar` in the `build/libs` directory of this project.

+### Temporary requirement

+Temporarily, you'll need to build a snapshot of Hibernate ORM 6.3 from the `main` branch of the `hibernate-orm` project.

 ## Usage

 The persistent entity classes *must* be annotated with the